Theldus/nanvix/README.md

+# Nanvix monolithic
+Nanvix is a 32-bit Unix-like operating system designed to be simple, lightweight, yet fully featured, and capable of running a variety of modern software.

 ## A BIT OF HISTORY
 [![License: GPLv3](https://img.shields.io/badge/License-GPLv3-orange.svg)](https://opensource.org/licenses/gpl-3-0)

-Nanvix originated around 2013 as a graduation project by Pedro H. Penna, with the aim of becoming a didactic operating system to be used as supplementary material in Operating Systems courses.
+Nanvix originated around 2011 as a graduation project by Pedro H. Penna, with the aim of becoming a didactic operating system to be used as supplementary material in Operating Systems courses.
 It succeeded remarkably well: a system that was simple yet modern, and much easier to understand than Minix.